jitet-itc/.github/profile/README.md

 ## Hi there 👋

 Never give up about your dream.
-Thank you!
+Have a nice day!